 The first two alternatives involve loss of freedom and

 self respect and increased dependency on the work and probably the financial support of others.
+Neither of them is likely to make his or her life more enjoyable.

 For myself I would prefer the third alternative.